k31tha/onehundreddaysgatsby/README.md

 [Challenge/Sprint 2 Briefing](https://www.gatsbyjs.com/blog/challenge-2)

 * Added Chakra UI and started styling site using the components
-* Added a headphone image to header to explore gatsby-plugin-image.
-Need to add city scape images and change where headphone
+* Added a headphone image to home to explore gatsby-plugin-image.
+Added city scape images to locations
-* displayed
 * Added Contact Page using Formium - need to work on styling, have used Chakra components for form
 * Added Preact to replace React -- issue with loading spinner not disappearing
-* Progressive Web App capabilities - to do
+* Progressive Web App capabilities
-* Optimize for SEO - to do
+* Optimize for SEO

 #### Resources Used